- Eat 3 meals a day.

 - Try to eat foods from all the different food groups.

-Eat milk foods, at least 4 servings each day.
-Here are ideas for one serving of milk food:
+Eat at least 4 servings of milk foods each day.
+Here are ideas for 1 serving of milk food:

 - A cup of milk